enonic/app-google-tag-manager/README.md

 | ------------- | ------------- |
 | 1.0.0 | 6.2.0 |

+## Download

+This app can be downloaded from [our repo](http://repo.enonic.com/public/com/enonic/app/google.tagmanager/), or you can download the source code and build the app yourself.

 ## Configuration

 Just add the app to your site.
 The only configuration required is setting the Container ID for Google Tag Manager.